glynnforrest/neptune/docs/assets.md

 It's also useful during development to make sure the browser is not caching any assets.
 Set `assets.cache_bust` to true in config/neptune.php to add cache busting to all asset urls.
-It's no replacement for a properly configured development server and make sure you don't leave it on for production, unless you enjoy large bandwidth bills.
+It's no replacement for a properly configured development server, and make sure you don't leave it on for production, unless you enjoy large bandwidth bills.

 ##Working with build tools